 Students in the Practitioner Track generally seek licensure after completing the program.
-Licensure requirements vary by state; more information can be found here.
-Requirements for the State of Arizona are available at the AzBBHE.
-The State of Arizona requires the NATIONAL Counselor Examination (NCE) as part of the licensure process.
-MC students may take the exam while still enrolled in the program, usually during their last semester before graduating.
-It is important to keep the iPOS current, including the anticipated graduate date, because this determines a student's eligibility to take the exam.
-The NCE is offered twice annually; information regarding eligibility and application procedures will be disseminated via the student email listsery.
+Licensure requirements vary by state; more information can be found <a href="https://example.com/here.

+eligibility to take the exam.
+The NCE is offered twice annually; information regarding eligibility and application procedures will be disseminated via the student email listserv.
 Students in the Research Track also are eligible to take the NCE.